 - Kill virus on the computer and external drive.

+Is your external drive not showing up?
 There are many useful workarounds for fixing the external hard drive not being detected in Windows 10 (how to repair hard disk not detected in Windows 7 is basically the same).

 Method 1: Change a USB Port